ClarityMoe/Community/CHAPTER3-COMMIT CONVENTIONS.md

  - `` [game/Window] Fix openGL context not being drawn correctly to window``

- What we do't encourage is
+ What we don't encourage is

  - ``[game/XY] Update file``
  - `` [game/XY] delete unnnecessary JSON file``

+ As they don't explain what was edited, although scope was proper.
+This does not tell immediately what was changed.